 The port of Piraeus has been the target of aerial bombings on several occasions during World War 2, both by the Germans, as well as the Allies.

-In April 1941, the Luftwaffe bombed Allied shipping and port facilities in Piraeus, causing extensive damage and on January 11, 1944, a large-scale Allied aerial bombing of Piraeus caused approximately 5,500 casualties among the Greek civilian population, as well as damage in the city infrastructure.
+In April 1941, the Luftwaffe bombed Allied shipping and port facilities in Piraeus, causing extensive damage and on January 11, 1944, a large-scale Allied aerial bombing of Piraeus caused approximately 700 dead and hundreds of injured among the Greek civilian population, as well as damage in the city infrastructure.

-While the bombing was targeted at the Axis shipping in the harbour, the thousands of civilians killed or injured, as well as the extensive damage to the city itself, were a cause of grief.
+While the bombing was targeted at the Axis shipping in the harbour, the civilians killed or injured, as well as the extensive damage to the city itself, were a cause of grief.